DonaldET3/manifest/README.txt

 Opal file manifest program
 version 1

+This program is under development and currently not usable.

 This program creates a manifest file containing metadata of files in a file hierarchy.
 The files are specified on the command line and the manifest file is output to standard output.
 A manifest file that needs to be updated can be input through standard input.

 options